8 Questions to Ask When Choosing a Psychology Graduate Program

 To be eligible for a psychology license in your state, you’ll need to pass the appropriate licensing exam.
 A program with high pass rates has proven to be successful at providing students with the well-rounded knowledge they need to legally enter the field.

 While school psychologists need to pass the Praxis subject exam, all other psychologists need to take the Examination for Professional Practice in Psychology (EPPP) administered by the Association of State and Provincial Psychology Boards (ASPPB).
-A 2017 report from the association breaks down the pass rate for every program across the U.S. and Canada.

 7. How Much Does It Cost to Apply?